-Snake Oil is a generic term for any kind of medicine sold as a miracle cure-all, when in fact there’s no basis in science that it actually works.
-This description lends itself very nicely to the dubious SEO (search engine optimisation) specialists who claim that they can get your website onto page 1 of Google.
+Snake Oil is a generic term for medicines of no real value that are touted as miracle cure-alls.
+This description lends itself very nicely the claims made by certain alleged SEO (search engine optimisation) specialists who all promise they’ll get you onto page 1 of Google.

 So what exactly is SEO?

-Ever since the birth of the internet there have been search engines, and ever since there have been search engines, there have been people who try and manipulate them.
-People often make the mistake of seeing search engines as the enemy, or as an obstacle to be overcome.
+Ever since the birth of the internet there have been search engines – software that tries to find all the sites relevant to a given search term a user types.
+And ever since there have been search engines, there have been people who try and manipulate them, wanting to be ahead of all the other results.

 The Death of the Keyword Field

-In the early days, SEO was an unsophisticated business.
-A web designer simply had to list about 12 “keywords” in a hidden field which Google would use to classify the site.
-However, this system was abused by web designers who “over-stuffed” the field – repeating words over and over, or repeating them all across the website.
-This rendered the field unusable and so Google simply stopped using it altogether as a means of ranking websites.
+In the early days, SEO was a simple matter.
+A web designer simply had to list about 10 “keywords” in a hidden field which Google used to classify the site.
+But web designers soon started “stuffing” keywords – repeating them over and over again in hidden places all over websites.
+In the end, search engines simply stopped considering these keywords at all for their rankings.

-Nowadays, Google employs much more complicated algorithms to rank websites.
-Given that people are always looking for ways to trick the system, Google is understandably very tight-lipped about how exactly it operates.
-Broadly though, there are 2 distinct elements:
+Google & co are far more sophisticated these days.
+Given that people are always looking for ways to trick the system, they’re understandably very tight-lipped about how exactly they operate.
+Broadly though, there are 2 elements:

 1) The site’s content